WHAT TO KNOW ABOUT THE DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)

-ARE YOU ELIGIBILE FOR DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)?
+UNDERSTANDING ELIGIBILITY FOR DEFERRED ACTION FOR CHILDHOOD ARRIVALS

-You may request consideration for deferred action if you:
+You may request consideration for a deferred action, under the following conditions:

-- First came to the United States prior to your 16th birthday;
+- First came to the country prior to your 16th birthday;

-- Were physically present in the United States on June 15, 2012, and at the time you apply;
+- Were physically in the country on June in 2012, and at the time of submitting the application;

-- Currently attending or graduated high school, or earned a certificate for general education development (GED), or are a veteran of the US Coast guard or Armed Forces upon an honorable discharge;
+- Currently attending or graduated high school, or earned a certificate for general education development, or GED, or are a veteran of the Armed Forces or US Coast Guard upon an honorable discharge;

-- Have not been convicted of a felony, serious misdemeanor, or three or more misdemeanors of any nature; and
+- Have no past felony convictions, a serious misdemeanor, and/or three (3) or more misdemeanors of any nature; and

-- Otherwise do not pose a threat to the safety of the public or security of the United States.
+- Otherwise do not pose a threat to the security of the country.

 HOW DO I BENEFIT FROM DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA)?